CtrlK

 Conciseness

-The content is mostly efficient but includes some unnecessary sections like the full language table and supported formats list that Claude already knows.
-The capabilities section is somewhat redundant given the usage examples.
+The content includes some unnecessary sections like the language table, supported image formats list, and dependencies/installation instructions that Claude already knows or can infer.
+The capabilities bullet list is also somewhat redundant given the usage examples.
+However, it's not egregiously verbose.

 2 / 3